-The University of Arkansas offers an Entry-level Master of Athletic Training.
+The University of Arkansas offers an entry-level Master of Athletic Training.
 The Athletic Training Program was granted national accreditation by the Commission on Accreditation of Athletic Training Education (CAATE).
-Admitted students are offered the opportunity to interact with high-quality researchers/teachers in the field of exercise science throughout the 2 1/2 years of coursework, clinical rotations, and the research thesis, independent research project or case study.
+Admitted students are offered the opportunity to interact with high-quality researchers/teachers in the field of exercise science throughout the 2½ years of coursework and clinical rotations, and either research experience or thesis.
 Employment opportunities for graduates include serving as health-care professionals for sports medicine clinics and hospitals.
 Other employment opportunities include professional teams as well as university, college and secondary-school athletic teams.

 The Athletic Training Program is a precertification program in athletic training and is not intended for students who are already eligible to sit for the BOC (Board of Certification) examination.
-Currently, the program boasts a 100 percent pass rate on the national board on the first attempt for four the last six years and 95 percent since the program's inception in 2004.
 This is a full-time graduate program and requires considerable clinical experience as part of the requirements for graduation.
 This is a competitive program that also requires admission to the Department of Health, Human Performance and Recreation.

-- A selective admission process, to which 22 students are selected to enroll in courses starting the third week of May, is completed by applicants who meet the GPA requirement, successful completion of program prerequisites (see below), and the athletic training education program application (constructed as an online application).
+- A selective admission process, to which 22 students are selected to enroll in courses starting the first summer session, is completed by applicants who meet the GPA requirement, successful completion of program prerequisites (see below) and the Athletic Training Program application (constructed as an online application).

-- The University of Arkansas Graduate School transfer of credit policy will apply if a student desires to transfer from another institution into the graduate athletic training program (see transfer of credit for the Master of Science Degree in the current graduate catalog).
+- The University of Arkansas Graduate School transfer of credit policy will apply if a student desires to transfer from another institution into the Athletic Training Program (see transfer of credit for the Master of Science Degree in the current Graduate Catalog).

 - HESC 1213 Nutrition in Health (sample syllabus)